ivganev/tutoring/aboutiordan.md

 I've published original research in mathematics and machine learning, and engaged in other academic activities, such as presenting at seminars, organizing conferences, preparing grant proposals, and mentoring graduate students.
 For more about the sort of research I've done, as well as a collection of expository notes, check out my [research site](https://ivganev.github.io/).

 On the industry side, I worked as a quantitative developer in the finance sector, and have been involved with several start-ups as a consultant / data scientist / data engineer.
-I'm familiar with the Scrum Agile workflow framework.
+I'm familiar with the scrum agile workflow framework and with software development tools such as git and docker.
 While Python is my strongest language, I also have experience with Rust and PostgreSQL.